- HB Length: 37-51 cm (14-20″)

-Kodkods Leopardus guigna are not only the smallest wild felid in the western hemisphere, but they rival the Black Footed Cat Felis nigripes and Rusty Spotted Cat Prionailurus rubiginosus as the smallest wild cat species in the world.
-They are quite similar in appearance to the Geoffroy’s Cat Leopardus geoffroyi with which they share their distribution, but are smaller, and have a smaller face and a thicker tail.
+Kodkods Leopardus guigna are not only the smallest wild felid in the western hemisphere, but they rival the Black-footed Cat Felis nigripes and Rusty-spotted Cat Prionailurus rubiginosus as the smallest wild cat species in the world.
+They are quite similar in appearance to the Geoffroy’s Cat Leopardus geoffroyi with which they share their distribution in Argentina, but are smaller, and have a smaller face and a thicker tail.

 The word Kodkod is the Araucanian Indian name for this cat, but local people call them the Guiña.

 The ground colour of the coat varies from light grey and grey brown to buff or dusky brown, marked with small, roundish black spots.
 There are a few narrow black bands on the neck and crown, and the underparts are whitish.
 Their head is small with indistinct lines above the eyes and on the cheeks, and a white area around the eyes.
 The ears are relatively large and rounded, the backs of which are blackish and marked with a white central spot.
 Their legs are short, and the foot pads fairly large with black soles.
 The tail is short, only about one third of the head‑body length, and marked with 10 ‑ 12 conspicuous black rings, and a black tip.
 Like the Andean Cat Leopardus jacobitus the tail of the Kodkod is very bushy, growing wider towards the tip.
 Melanistic individuals are known to occur.

 There appear to be two distinctive forms.
 The race which occurs in central Chile is plain in colouration with no spots on their feet, and are larger than the race living in the southern part of their range.
 The southern animals are also more brightly coloured and have spots on their feet.